Hybanos/Image-tiling-utility/README.md

 Change the settings at the top of the file, and run it.
 You can add or remove as many different images as you need.

-The seed is used to get reproducible output, change it each time for different images or remove it from the function call.
+The seed is used to get reproducible output, change it each time for different images or set it to -1.

 ## Requirements